Was this page helpful?

 resolved ip address.
 If this validation needs to be done against the FQDN, consider enabling it using the ssl_options

-The following examples assume you have generated your Cassandra certificate and keystore files with these intructions:
+The following examples assume you have generated your Scylla certificate and keystore files with these instructions:

 Twisted and Eventlet both use an alternative SSL implementation called pyOpenSSL, so if your Cluster’s connection class is